Semiu/DI-Capstone/README.md

 The details of the capstone project proposal are provided in the `Proposal` folder.

-The `asset` folder contains descriptions and links to the data prepared for the machine learning modeling stage of the capstone project.
+The `assets` folder contains descriptions and links to the data prepared for the machine learning modeling stage of the capstone project.